 “It's a hillator.”
 She stared heavily at it and it slowly changed into a smart phone.
 “It's a basic tool for landscaping, it makes hills and mountains.”

 “No, no. It's still a hillator, I've just disguised it a bit.”

-The next day I decided to try it out in a field near the village where I live.
+The next day I decided to try it out near the river where it's flat.
 Amy told me to do A, then B and finally C. I held out the hillator and did what Amy had told me to do.

 Nothing happened.
 I looked at Amy and she laughed.

 “What did I tell you to do?
 A and B and C. And what did you do?
 A and Q and half of C.”

 I was disappointed.
 I turned to go.
 But no, right in front of me was a blinking red hill.
 “Why is it blinking?”